x Lanik Septic Service

 • Wet patches or pooling water near the drain field

-• Unusually lush grass over the septic area
+• Unusually lush or dark green grass directly over the septic area

-• Gurgling sounds from drains when you run water
+• Gurgling sounds from drains when water is running elsewhere

 Sewage backups are the worst-case scenario.
-When wastewater backs up into your house, you’re dealing with a serious septic system issue that needs fast attention.
-Clogs or damage in the distribution box often cause this mess.
+When wastewater backs up into the house, you need fast professional attention.

 The Big 5 Causes (Why D-Boxes Stop Distributing Evenly)